Yo-yo Christmas Trees are Easy and So Much Fun

 Trees made by scrapthat, found on Etsy.

-Vary the height of the trees by varying the length of the dowels and number of yo-yos used.
+Vary the height of the trees by varying the length of the dowels and the number of yo-yos used.
 Find a cute star to affix to the top of each one.
-You’ll find many star ideas at a craft store or cut some from felt.
+You’ll find many star ideas at a craft store, or cut some from felt.

 A free tutorial is available for trees in two sizes (shown above) from Kiwi at Heart.
 The photo tutorial does a great job of showing you how to make these trees start to finish, including how to make yo-yos.